connellw/ConnellwBlog/_drafts/look-no-controllers.md

 That's it!
 The library [dynamically generates a controller for you](https://www.strathweb.com/2018/04/generic-and-dynamically-generated-controllers-in-asp-net-core-mvc/).

+The model is passed into a controller action, so all of MVC's model binding attributes work the same.

 # Handling

 Once that request object exists, it is passed into whatever implementation of `IRequestHandler<GetFilmActorsRequest>` is registered, which should be familiar to developers who have used MediatR or NServiceBus.

 This is where we're going to implement a generic pipeline as one generic class.
+All request models will then use this same generic implementation.

 ```c#
 internal class GenericRequestHandler<T> : IRequestHandler<T>